OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 Step 2. vOneCloud Control Console - Initial Configuration
 --------------------------------------------------------------------------------

-When the VM boots up you will see in the vCenter console in vCenter the vOneCloud Control Console, showing this wizard:
+When the VM boots up you will see in the vCenter console in vCenter the :ref:`vOneCloud Control Console <control_console>`, showing this wizard:

 .. image:: /images/control-console.png
     :align: center

-In this wizard you should configure the network if you are using a static network configuration.
+In this wizard you should configure the network.
 If you are using DHCP you can simply skip to the next item.
+If you are using a static network configuration, you will need to use the ncurses interface and "Edit a connection", select "Wirect connection 1", change IPv4 CONFIGURATION from <Automatic> to <Manual> and select "Show", input the desired IP address/24 in Addresses, input Gateway and DNS Servers, select OK and then quit the dialog.

 Next you need to define a root password.
 You won't be using this very often, so write it down somewhere safe.
 It's your master password to the appliance.